-Former OpenSea head of product charged with NFT insider trading
+Former OpenSea head of product hit with charge

 Chastain allegedly bought at least 45 NFTs in 2021 ahead of OpenSea featuring them on its homepage.
 He then sold the NFTs for 2x to 5x the price he had originaly paid for them.

 OpenSea fired Chastain after his transactions were discovered on the Ethereum blockchain.
 The company admitted to not having policies in place to prohibit such behaviour but has since enacted new employee rules.

 Singapore’s Deputy Prime Minister Heng Swee Keat has said that cryptocurrencies are not suitable for retail investors, despite their potential to transform finance in the future.

 However, a recent instagram post by Singapore’s CPF (Central Provident Fund) Board has listed “NFTs” as a source of investment portfolio diversification, which contradicts the government’s current stance on crypto investing for retail investors.

 According to data from CoinMarkerCap, the global crypto market cap stands at US$1.26 trillion, a 1.87% increase from yesterday.
 The total crypto market volume over the last 24 hours is US$69.11 billion, a 28.95% decrease.

 Fear & Greed Index